RCONIS/randomforge/README.md

 ## 🚀 Planned Extensions

-While the current release focuses on permuted block randomization, the RandomForge initiative is designed to cover a much wider range of techniques over time, including (but not limited to):
+While the current release focuses on permuted block randomization, the **randomforge** initiative is designed to cover a much wider range of techniques over time, including (but not limited to):

 - baseline-adaptive and covariate-adaptive methods (e.g. minimization),